shubham6m/Zeotap-Assignment/README.md

 # Zeotap-Assignment

-Here’s the `README.md` file you can use for your GitHub repository for the **Rule Engine with AST** project.
-It includes all the necessary details for building, running, and understanding the project.
+Here’s the `README.md` file,
+**Rule Engine with AST** project.
+It includes all the necessary details for building, running, and understanding the project:

+**NOTE : All file are exist in repo but only main file is run correctly other's are not because I will not import (link) one file to another to just decrease the complexity & understandibility of each code steps  please run "rule_engine.py" file** to run the application.

 ---